Run all health checks

 instantOS used to use Calamares but switched to a custom installer called instantARCH for several reasons.

-- calamares has higher system requirements than the OS itself which would lock out a potential userbase.
+- Calamares has higher system requirements than the OS itself which would lock out a potential userbase.

 - Calamares only has official support for amd64 while instantARCH can easily be ported to any architecture.